 Can you boil almond milk?

-In this brief guide, we are going to answer the question “can you boil almond milk?” by providing answers related to heating the almond milk, techniques for heating it and tips that can help you cook with almond milk effectively.
+In this brief directory, we are going to answer the question “can you boil almond milk?” by providing answers related to heating almond milk, techniques for heating it, and tips that can help you cook with almond milk effectively.

 Can you boil almond milk?

-In simple words, proteins present in almond milk change their structure and come together to form a gel.
-The formation of gels change the texture of milk and it may or may not be desirable based on how you plan to use the almond milk.
-Let’s discuss this topic further to understand this better.
+The formation of gels changes the texture of milk and it may or may not be desirable based on how you plan to use the almond milk.

 Can you cook with almond milk?